 If you’re planning to down a few pints of the black stuff this St. Patricks Day, you’d be wise to plan some hearty Irish fare to coast your stomach, boyo.

-Many of us make a special meal of corned beef and cabbage to celebrate St. Patrick’s Day, and break out the Guinness to go along.
+Many of us Irish folk and the folk who love us make a special corned beef and cabbage to celebrate St. Patrick’s Day, and break out the Guinness to go along, of course.
 But there are lots more ways to celebrate the Irish-American holiday through food and drink.
 Look to other traditional Irish dishes, and consider St. Paddy’s cocktails, or pick a pale ale and dye it green with all-natural ingredients.

 The Irish love to poach their salmon.
 You’ll find this staple alongside a beer all over the pubs on the Emerald Isle.
 This version allows you to get the fish cooking while you work on other, more labor-intensive, cooking items.
 A good mustard sauce, herbed butter sauce, or a basic aioli would make great toppers for this fish native to the waters surrounding the island.
 Get our Slow Cooker Poached Salmon recipe.